 You are only 15 steps away if you want to add the web push notification plugin on a WordPress site.
 Wondering how!
 Be assured!
 We will explore the steps by first understanding the basics of web push notifications.

 What are Web Push notifications?

 - Web Push notifications are small alert/clickable messages sent directly from the websites configured with web push technology, through internet browsers onto the screens of subscribed end users' devices, irrespective of their presence on those websites.

 - These messages are accessed on all devices (desktop, mobile, tablet, etc.).

 - Push Notifications work very much in the same way as mobile app push notifications.
 There is one exception to it.
 That is, they work on websites instead of apps, and the notifications can be accessed on all devices, as mentioned above.

 - On the desktop screen, a web push notification appears on the top or bottom right-hand corner.
 On a mobile screen, pushed notifications appear when you swipe down from the top of the screen and sometimes as unread messages on the lock screen.

-How does a Web Push notification work- its protocol?The end-user receives a notification/message/updates from a website even if the end user is not active on the opted websites and still gets the notification from the opted websites.
+How does a Web Push notification work- its protocol?The end-user receives a notification/message/updates from a website even if the end-user is not active on the opted websites and still gets the notification from the opted websites.
 Now, let us understand how the entire communication between a website and the end user's device takes place, in the background.

 Let's say a website (for, e.g. Shopify) wants to send a notification to an end user's (who has opted to receive updates from Shopify) device.
 The Shopify's application server will send that notification to the notification server, and then the notification server would deliver that notification to the end user's device.

-Hence, during the development stage of a website (with Push Notification technology integration), website owners and developers send registration request for Chrome, Firefox etc. browsers to notification server (either APNS, GCM, etc.).
+Hence, during the development stage of a website (with Push Notification technology integration), website owners and developers send registration requests for Chrome, Firefox etc. browsers to notification server (either APNS, GCM, etc.).

 The end users are prompted for notification subscription whenever they visit that website with a default prompt on the browser.
-If the end user opts-in to receive notifications from that particular website, then a unique registration key is generated for that end-user.
+If the end-user opts-in to receive notifications from that particular website, then a unique registration key is generated for that end-user.

 Why Push Notifications?

 - Push notifications help in converting visitors into subscribers easily.

-d) According to the Morgan Stanley analysis, by 2020, 75 billion devices would be connected to the Internet of Things (IoT), so it opens a wider door to marketers to expand their reach out.
+- According to the Morgan Stanley analysis, by 2020, 75 billion devices would be connected to the Internet of Things (IoT), so it opens a wider door to marketers to expand their reach out.

 Some live examples of push notifications: